-We entered into an executive employment agreement with Mr. Moore, our Senior Vice President and Chief Business Officer, in January 2021 (the "Moore Employment Agreement") in connection with him joining us in January 2021.
-The Moore Employment Agreement outlined his initial base salary and target bonus opportunity, as well as the opportunity to participate in our employee benefit plans.
-In addition, the Moore Employment Agreement provides for reimbursement by us for travel expenses incurred for travel to and from, and housing, at our corporate headquarters, up to a maximum of \$5,000 per month.
+We entered into a continued employment agreement with Mr. Lock, our Senior Vice President and Chief Commercial Officer, in January 2020 (the "Lock Continued Employment Agreement").
+The Lock Continued Employment Agreement outlined his initial base salary and target bonus opportunity, as well as the opportunity to continue participating in our employee benefit plans.
+In addition, the Lock Continued Employment Agreement provides for reimbursement by us for travel expenses incurred for travel to and from, and housing, at our corporate headquarters, up to a maximum of \$4,000 per month..

-Under Mr. Moore's severance and change in control agreement (the "Moore Severance and Change in Control Agreement") that went into effect in January 2021, he is entitled to certain benefits in the event of a termination of employment with cause, or resignation for good reason.
+Under Mr. Lock's severance and change in control agreement (the "Lock Severance and Change in Control Agreement") that went into effect on the date of our initial public offering, he is entitled to certain benefits in the event of a termination of employment with cause, or resignation for good reason (both during and outside a change in control).

-In the event of a qualifying termination outside of a change in control period, including resignation for good reason, Mr. Moore will be entitled to receive the following benefits:
+In the event of a qualifying termination outside of a change in control period, including resignation for good reason, Mr. Lock will be entitled to receive the following benefits:

-- Severance pay in the form of continuation of his base salary rate in effect immediately prior to the qualifying termination for nine (9) months following termination; and - Subject to Mr. Moore's timely election for continued coverage under COBRA, we shall pay, or reimburse, his monthly premium for him and his covered dependents under COBRA until the earliest of (a) nine (9) months, (b) the date when he receives similar coverage with a new employer, or (c) the expiration of his continuation coverage under COBRA.
-We may elect that, in lieu of paying or reimbursing the premiums, we shall instead provide Mr. Moore with a monthly cash payment equal to the amount we would have otherwise paid for his monthly premium, less applicable tax withholdings.
+- Severance pay in the form of continuation of his base salary rate in effect immediately prior to the Qualifying Termination for nine (9) months following termination; - Subject to Mr. Lock's timely election for continued coverage under COBRA, the Company shall pay, or reimburse, his monthly premium for him and his covered dependents under COBRA until the earliest of (a) nine (9) months, (b) the date when he receives similar coverage with a new employer, or (c) the expiration of his continuation coverage under COBRA.
+The Company may elect that, in lieu of paying or reimbursing the premiums, the Company shall instead provide Mr. Lock with a monthly cash payment equal to the amount the Company would have otherwise paid for his monthly premium, less applicable tax withholdings.

-In the event of a qualifying termination (i) within eighteen (18) months following a change in control or (ii) within three (3) months preceding a change in control, Mr. Moore will be entitled to receive the following benefits:
+In the event of a qualifying termination (i) within eighteen (18) months following a change in control or (ii) within three (3) months preceding a change in control, Mr. Lock will be entitled to receive the following benefits:

-- Severance pay in an amount equal to twelve (12) months of his base salary rate in effect immediately prior to the qualifying termination plus his annual bonus amount for the then-current fiscal year based on 100% of target performance, paid out in substantially equal installments over an twelve-month period; - Subject to Mr. Moore's timely election for continued coverage under COBRA, we shall pay, or reimburse, his monthly premium for him and his covered dependents under COBRA until the earliest of (a) twelve (12) months, (b) the date when he receives similar coverage with a new employer, or (c) the expiration of his continuation coverage under COBRA.
-We may elect that, in lieu of paying or reimbursing the premiums, we shall instead provide Mr. Moore with a monthly cash payment equal to the amount we would have otherwise paid for his monthly premium, less applicable tax withholdings; and - Full acceleration and immediate exercisability, if applicable, of all unvested equity awards subject to time-based vesting conditions, as well as the performance-based stock options granted on January 19, 2021.
+- Severance pay in an amount equal to twelve (12) months of his base salary rate in effect immediately prior to the qualifying termination plus his annual bonus amount for the then-current fiscal year based on 100% of target performance, paid out in substantially equal installments over an twelve-month period; - Subject to Mr. Lock's timely election for continued coverage under COBRA, we shall pay, or reimburse, his monthly premium for him and his covered dependents under COBRA until the earliest of (a) twelve (12) months, (b) the date when he receives similar coverage with a new employer, or (c) the expiration of his continuation coverage under COBRA.
+We may elect that, in lieu of paying or reimbursing the premiums, we shall instead provide Mr. Lock with a monthly cash payment equal to the amount we would have otherwise paid for his monthly premium, less applicable tax withholdings; and - Full acceleration and immediate exercisability, if applicable, of all unvested equity awards subject to time-based vesting conditions.

-The amounts set forth above are subject to Mr. Moore's timely delivery to us of a general release of claims that becomes effective and irrevocable.
+The amounts set forth above are subject to Mr. Lock's timely delivery to us of a general release of claims that becomes effective and irrevocable.